Thermodynamics of bosonic systems in adS spacetime: Thermodynamics of bosonic systems

 In the four-dimensional case, $K_{0}^{\textrm{el-vc}} = K_{0}^{\textrm{el-sc}}$ and both scalar and vector modes contribute.
 In higher dimensions, $K_{0}^{\textrm{el-sc}}<K_{0}^{\textrm{el-vc}}$ and the scalar mode dominates.
 It follows from Eq.~(\ref{lnZ_low_temperature}) that the leading contribution for the electromagnetic partition function in the limit $T\rightarrow0$ is

-The low-temperature analytic expression for $\ln Z^{\textrm{el}}$ is compared to the numerical evaluation of the partition function in figure~\ref{grafLnZ-el}.
-From expression~(\ref{lnZ-el-lowT}), some thermodynamic quantities for the adS photon gas in the low-temperature regime are:
+The low-temperature analytic expression for $\ln Z^{\textrm{el}}$ is compared to the numerical evaluation of the partition function in Fig.~\ref{grafLnZ-el}.
+From expression~(\ref{lnZ-el-lowT}), some thermodynamic quantities for the AdS photon gas in the low-temperature regime are

 In the high-temperature regime, the degeneracies of the vector and scalar electromagnetic modes can be written as